Jewish prayer: Development of the prayer text

 The earliest parts of Jewish prayer are the Shema Yisrael and the Priestly Blessing, which are in the Torah.

 Maimonides asserts that until the Babylonian exile, all Jews composed their own prayers.
 After the exile, however, when the exiles' understanding of Hebrew diminished and they found it difficult to compose prayers in Hebrew, Ezra and his court composed the Amidah prayer.
-Modern scholarship dating from the Wissenschaft des Judentums movement of 19th-century Germany, as well as textual analysis influenced by the 20th-century discovery of the Dead Sea Scrolls, suggests that dating from the Second Temple period there existed "liturgical formulations of a communal nature designated for particular occasions and conducted in a centre totally independent of Jerusalem and the Temple, making use of terminology and theological concepts that were later to become dominant in Jewish and, in some cases, Christian prayer."
+Modern scholarship dating from the Wissenschaft des Judentums movement of 19th-century Germany, as well as textual analysis influenced by the 20th-century discovery of the Dead Sea Scrolls, suggests that dating from the Second Temple period there existed "liturgical formulations of a communal nature designated for particular occasions and conducted in a centre totally independent of Jerusalem and the Temple, making use of terminology and concepts that were later to become dominant in Jewish prayer."

 The structure of the modern Jewish prayer service was established during the period of the Tannaim, "from their traditions, later committed to writing, we learn that the generation of rabbis active at the time of the destruction of the Second Temple (70 CE) gave Jewish prayer its structure and, in outline form at least, its contents."
 This liturgy included the twice-daily recitation of the Shema, the Amidah, and the cycle of public Torah reading.

-The Amidah (or Shemoneh Esreh) prayer is traditionally ascribed to the Great Assembly (in the time of Ezra, near the end of the biblical period), though other sources suggest it was established by Simeon HaPakoli in the late 1st century.
+The Amidah (or Shemoneh Esreh) prayer is traditionally ascribed to the Great Assembly (in the time of Ezra, near the end of the scriptural period), though other sources suggest it was established by Simeon HaPakoli in the late 1st century.
 Even in the 1st century, though, the precise wording of the blessings was not yet fixed, and varied from locale to locale.
 By the Middle Ages the texts of the blessings was nearly fixed, and in the form in which they are still used today.

 Readings from the Torah (five books of Moses) and the Nevi'im ("Prophets") are specified in the Mishnah and Talmud, as are the order of blessings surrounding the Shema.
 Other parts of the service, such as Pesukei dezimra, have little mention in early sources, but became established by custom.